Western wildfires: Crews make progress on huge Oregon blaze

 “Firefighters on the ground and aircraft continue to battle the growing spot under exceptionally difficult weather and fuel condition,” the Humboldt-Toiyabe National Forest said in an update.

-It estimated the new blaze already had burned nearly 4 square miles (10 square kilometers).
+It estimated the new blaze already had burned nearly 4 square miles.

 New mandatory evacuation orders were issued Thursday in Plumas County west of the Nevada border as the Dixie Fire continued to grow explosively eastward.